rickaramirez/FM-Parameters/README.markdown

 ### ScriptOptionalParameterList ( scriptNameToParse )

-Parses a script name, returning a return-delimited list of optional parameters for that script.
+Parses a script name, returning a return-delimited list of optional parameters for that script, in the order they appear in the script name.
 This function assumes that the script name conforms to the FileMakerStandards.org [naming convention for scripts][2].
 This is useful to generate the argument used by the #Filter function to restrict variable assignment to parameters actually accepted by a script.
 As with the ScriptRequiredParameterList function, when the scriptNameToParse parameter is empty, the function will use the current script name.

 	#Assign ( #Filter (
 		Get ( ScriptParameter );